psychoinformatics-de/rdm-course/_episodes/91-branching.md

 You already know that a dataset keeps a revision history of all past changes.
 Here is a short example with the development history of a dataset.
 Albeit minimal, it is a fairly stereotypical example of a revision history for a data analysis: Over time, one adds a script for data processing, and changes and fixes the pipeline until it is ready to compute the data.
-Then, the data are processed and saved, and once its published, one adds a DOI to the dataset README.
+Then, the data are processed and saved, and once it's published, one adds a DOI to the dataset README.

 <a href="{{ page.root }}/fig/branching/tig.png">
   <img height="100px" src="{{ page.root }}/fig/branching/tig.png" alt="An example dataset history" />